The most spectacular pork fajitas are made in the oven, honest.

 Put the sliced bell peppers and onion in the pan and let them go soft on medium heat.
 Just stir slightly and keep warm until you are ready to plate up your pork fajitas.

-Wrap the soft fajitas tortillas in aluminium foil and let them warm in the hot oven for 5 minutes.
-In the mean time take the pork shoulder out of the pan and pull apart with two forks.
+Wrap the soft fajitas tortillas in aluminum foil and let them warm in the hot oven for 5 minutes.

 Other fajitas recipe